nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 1. Click on the **View button** as shown in the screenshot above.
    ![View_Popup](images/userGuide/view_2.png "Create Popup")
-2. The selected medical will popup, a sample medical file is shown in the screenshot above.
+2. The selected medical will pop up, a sample medical file is shown in the screenshot above.

 ### Upload a patient's medical file: `upload`